 Type of Plant: Perennial grass.
-Plants usually flower in their second year.

 Fruit/Seed: Pampas seed is particularly hairy and readily dispersed by wind.
 Each female plant can produce up to 100,000 seeds per flower head.

 Dispersal: Wind can carry seed over 25 kilometres from the mother plant.
+Can reshoot from root and shoot pieces.

 Distribution: Pampas is widespread through out Tasmania.
 In the past it has been planted as an ornamental and in hedges as windbreaks on rural properties.
 When it occurs as seedlings in pasture it is readily grazed by stock.
 It is now spreading along roadsides, into wastelands, bushlands and forest areas.